Subzero-ftspdev/admin-builder-wordpress/readme.txt

   = 1.1.6 =
 Fixed a bug in the routes functionality where post was not being generated, just GET

+= 1.1.6 =
+Fixed a saving bug, added users functionality for select box.

 == Arbitrary section ==